BrandonC123/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock paper scissors game with Javascript.
-No GUI atm.
+Rock paper scissors game with Javascript with GUI.